bachmmmar/nfc_sounds/readme.md

 2. Buy empty NFC cards in a online store of your choice.
 I bought them on Ebay <https://www.ebay.ch/sch/i.html?_nkw=292487267767>
 3. Get the [pdf](./to_print/etikett_main.pdf) with the labels from *to_print* directory which are prepared for [Avery 3659](https://www.avery-zweckform.com/produkt/universal-etiketten-3659).
 Or adapt the .tex file to match your labels available.
+4. Write the card identification to the NFC Cards
+    1. Get the [NFC Tools](https://play.google.com/) app from Google Play
+    2. Open the app and navigate to the Write section
+    3. Add a new Data set
+    4. Choose *Data* at the end of the List
+    5. Fill out the three fields as followed:
+        ```
+        music/sound
+        bear
+        ```
+        The *bear* represents one of the folder names in *./app/src/main/assets/nfc_name*
+    6. Write the data to the NFC card and add the according label
+    7. Edit the Data set and continue with step v.

 # Future Features